 The ethos of the school is that of care and consideration towards others.
 Aggressive behaviour and bullying does not foster consideration for others and any student failing to respect this basic right of others can expect action to be taken.
 All reported cases of bullying are taken seriously and dealt with in an appropriate manner.
 In certain circumstances, action taken against bullying will include suspension or expulsion in cases of serious or persistent bullying.

-We address the issue of bullying in tutor groups and in our Learning Futures curriculum and the message is reinforced whenever such behaviour becomes apparent.
+We address the issue of bullying in tutor groups and in our PLC curriculum and the message is reinforced whenever such behaviour becomes apparent.
 One of the most effective deterrents to bullying behaviour is openness and communication.
 Parents and students are asked to inform a member of staff as soon as they are aware of such behaviour, so that it can be dealt with at an early stage.